microsoft/vscode-wiki/Issue-Tracking.md

 - If the issue or pull request is valid, it is assigned to the `Backlog` milestone.
 - If an issue is a question, then the author is redirected to stack overflow.
 Add the following comment and close the issue:
 ```
-Please ask your question on stack overflow [Stack Overflow](https://stackoverflow.com/questions/tagged/vscode) using
+Please ask questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/vscode) using
 the tag `vscode`.
-The code community is happy to answer your question there.
+The VS Code team and Community will answer questions there.
 ```
 - If an issue needs more info the `needs more info` label is assigned and the author is asked for more information in a comment.
 The issue is not assigned to the `Backlog`.
 If there is no additional information provided after 3 days the issue is closed with a comment to reopen it with more information.
-- if the issue is a bug, add the `bug` label and assign it to a person
+- If the issue is a bug, add the `bug` label and assign it to a person
-- if the issue is a feature request, add the label `feature request` and @mention if someone from the team should be aware of the issue
+- If the issue is a feature request, add the label `feature request` and @mention if someone from the team should be aware of the issue
-- if needed edit the title to improve it
+- If needed edit the title to improve it
-- assign the issue with a feature/topic area label
+- Assign the issue with a feature/topic area label
-- assign a P1 label if the issue is critical/blocking and mention @microsoft/vscode to make the team aware of the issue
+- Assign a `P1` label if the issue is critical/blocking and mention @microsoft/vscode to make the team aware of the issue

 The person assigned to do the inbox tracking **does not** have to (unless they want to):
-- perform a duplicate search
+- Perform a duplicate search
-- analyze the issue, this is the duty of the assignee
+- Analyze the issue, this is the duty of the assignee
-- engage into a discussion with the author of the issue and ask for more information
+- Engage into a discussion with the author of the issue and ask for more information

-### 2nd level Triage done by the assignee
+### 2nd level Triage, done by the assignee
-- review the `feature-request` vs. `bug` assignment, if it is a feature request remove the assignee, add the correct label
+- Review the `feature-request` vs. `bug` assignment, if it is a feature request remove the assignee, add the correct label
-- assign the `P1` label if needed
+- Assign the `P1` label if needed
-- if the issue is critical assign it to the current milestone
+- Assign the current milestone if the issue needs to be fixed in this release (blocks a scenario, completes a new feature, etc.)
-- follow-up with the author as needed
+- Follow-up with the author as needed

 ### Bug Management
-At the beginning of the debt week we review the issues and pull requests assigned to the backlog milestone and assign them to the current milestone.
+At the beginning of the endgame we review the open issues and adjust the milestone if needed, moving to the next milestone or back to the backlog.

-At the beginning of the endgame we review the open issues and adjust the milestone if needed, move it to the next milestone or back to the backlog.
+At the beginning of the debt week we review the issues, pull requests assigned to the backlog milestone, and assign them to the current milestone.

 ## Bug Verification
 Bugs need to be verified.